BUILDING RESILIENCE IN THE WATERSHED

 Flood Predictions Become Flood Solutions

 Climate change isn’t coming–––it's here.
-Precipitation during heavy rain events increased by 55% between 1958 and 2016 in the northeastern United States.
+Precipitation during heavy rain events increased by 60% between 1958 and 2022 in the northeastern United States.
 And, as our climate continues to warm, we are expecting even more severe storms.

 What does this mean for you?
 More flooding.

-A few more inches of rainfall across the watershed has the potential to increase the Charles River’s volume by millions of gallons during a heavy storm.
+A few more inches of rainfall across the watershed has the potential to increase the Charles River’s volume by millions of gallons during a storm.
 And, in our highly urbanized watershed that is home to over a million people, that means homes, businesses, critical infrastructure, and more are vulnerable to flood damage.

 FLOOD SOLUTIONS IN YOUR NEIGHBORHOOD